Will Swanson - Host Potter

 Will Swanson fashions stoneware clay into useful pots to be experienced, as he says, “through the simple, aesthetic pleasures of everyday use."

-Will chooses to make pots that might attain a “satisfying simplicity” while allowing the character of the earth materials and the hand-making process to be evident.
+Will chooses to make pots that try to attain a satisfying simplicity while allowing the character of the earth materials and the hand-making process to be evident.
 He reflects that the use and perhaps the meaning of any pot is projected onto it by the user…long after it leaves the hands of the potter.

 41421 Ferry Rd (in Sunrise), Harris, MN 55032